wmakley/tiny_serializer/README.md

 ### Notes on ID's.

-If you use UUID's or don't want ID's to be serialized as numeric types, you can have them automatically detected and coerced to Strings.
+If you don't want ID's to be serialized as numeric types, you can have them automatically detected and coerced to Strings.

 ```ruby